Map requests to tenants in a multitenant solution

 Tenant migration

 • If your application uses domain names for mapping requests, then it might also require a DNS change at the time of the migration.
-The DNS change might take time to propagate to clients, depending on the time-to-live of the DNS entries in your DNS service.
+The DNS change might take time to propagate to clients, depending on the time-to-live (TTL) of the DNS entries in your DNS service.

 • If your migration changes the addresses of any endpoints during the migration process, then consider temporarily redirecting requests for the tenant to a maintenance page that automatically refreshes.